Thursday, 5 October 2017

 How to do that?

 Salesforce is so smart.
-You can easily keep track of how many number of records are there in your organization.
+You can easily keep track of how many numbers of records are there in your organization.

 Login-->Set up-->Data Management-->Storage Usage